tarampampam/microcheck/README.md

 ### `portcheck`

+This tool checks if a TCP or UDP port is open on a given host (usually `127.0.0.1`).
+For TCP, it attempts to establish a connection, while for UDP...
+Since UDP is connectionless - very frequently it may not be possible to determine if the port is open or closed.

+> [!IMPORTANT]
+> Most UDP servers respond only to valid protocol requests.
+This tool sends nearly empty UDP datagram,
+> which may not receive a response from many services.
+Use UDP checks only when you are certain the target
+> will respond appropriately.

 ```
+Options:
+  -h, --help               Show this help message
       --tcp                Use TCP protocol (default)
       --udp                Use UDP protocol
       --host               Target hostname or IPv4 address (env: CHECK_HOST) (default: 127.0.0.1)